dntoll/1dv600/A3/README.md

 * A space for comments by the tester, fill this in also if you detect something during testing that should be noted.

 ### Rules for the Manual tests
-* To be approved, to be approved you must submit TWO test-cases that include all the above.
+* To be approved, to be approved you must submit TWO test-cases that include all the above for two different use-cases (one each).
 * To be approved, include your test-cases in the report document under its own heading.
-* To be approved, manual tests should be readable and make sense.
+* To be approved, manual tests should be understandable (the reader should be able to understand how to run the test) and make sense (be motivated, have value, is realistic)
-* For higher grade, add several manual test-cases for each use-case.
+* For higher grade, add more manual test-cases for each use-case.
+Each should test different things.
 * For higher grade, the tests should test different paths(scenarios) through the use-case and have different test-data.
-* For higher grade, include a test-matrix that clearly shows what test-cases are covering what requirement.
+* For higher grade, include a test-matrix that clearly shows what test-cases are covering what requirements.
-* For higher grade, focus on coverage, clarity, and test-traceability.
+* For higher grade, focus on coverage (all paths taken), clarity(understandability), and test-traceability(each test is connected to a use-case).

 ***

-## Task 3, ­­ Unit tests
+## Task 3, Unit tests
-Decide on two methods in your system (with preferably simple input and output).
-Create two automated unit-tests for each method in a total of four test methods.
-The tests should be orthogonal (test different things).
-These tests should succeed.
+Decide on two methods(or functions) in your system that has simple input and simple output.
+If no code is available or your code is too hard to test, write new methods for this assignment, that you should be able to use later.
+For example a method "int getNumberofCharactersLeftToFind(String allInput, String hiddenWord)" that takes two strings as input and returns a number.
+Create two automated unit-tests for each method (for a total of four test methods).
+The tests should be orthogonal (test different things) and you should be able to manipulate the tested method(by for example adding or removing code) so that these tests can fail independently.
+When you run these tests against your code all four tests should succeed.

-Also write one automated unit test of a method that is not yet complete, (perhaps the method only returns false).
-The test should use the incomplete but compiling method and "detect" that the code does not work (ie. this test should fail).
+Also write one automated unit test of a method that is not yet complete, (Example: right now the method only returns false, but should be able to return true for some inputs).
+The test should use the incomplete but compiling method and "detect" that the code does not work (ie. this test should fail since the code is not complete).
 The failing test should be able to succeed when the method is implemented.
 Try this out by changing the implementation to the correct one and run the tests.
 Before handing in comment the successful implementation out and keep the failing.

 I prefer the following format for your tests (pseudo code):
 ```